Piano Lessons For Beginners

 However, others want to find out the secret of music: what is atonality?
 What is the relationship between them?
 What are the main chords of a scale?
 Why does one chord sound good and another is unbearable to hear?
 What are the consonant and dissonant chords?
 What are the rules of chaining between the chords?
 How can you learn to improvise?

 Only those who want to learn to compose and improvise are interested in the answers to these questions.
 Historically, by the way, composing and improvising have been two inseparable activities.
 Contrary to what one thinks, it has not been necessary to learn jazz so that the musicians focus on improvisation.
 Classical musicians were especially great improvisers.

-The important thing is to know that most of the piano lessons are mainly devoted to the learning of piano technique and, at the beginning, of solfege since the latter is used for reading the scores and once learned, it is no longer dedicated more time.
+The important thing is to know that most of the piano lessons mainly devote to the learning of piano technique and, at the beginning, of salvage since the latter is used for reading the scores and once learned, it has no longer dedicated more time.